Moliholy/escrow-hardhat/readme.md

 Compile the contracts using `npx hardhat compile`.
 The artifacts will be placed in the `/app` folder, which will make it available to the front-end.
 This path configuration can be found in the `hardhat.config.js` file.

+## Deploy the factory contract

+Finally, deploy the factory contract with `npm run deloy:local`.
+This will deploy a new instance of the `EscrowFactory` contract.

 ## Front-End

 `cd` into the `/app` directory and run `npm install`